Frieda Fromm-Reichmann: Educational and professional history

 Because Adolf Reichmann had no sons, Frieda was granted privileges other Orthodox Jewish women were not allowed.
 Her mother, who was trained as a teacher, strongly encouraged higher education for women.
 Her father, who was a merchant and bank director, encouraged her to go to medical school and become a doctor.
-After first completing six months of "domestic science" under her mother's tutelage, Frieda attended medical school in Königsberg in 1908 as one of the first women to study medicine.
+After first completing six months of "domestic science" under her mother's tutelage, Frieda attended medical school at Königsberg in 1908 as one of the first women to study medicine.
 She received her medical degree in 1913 and began a residency in neurology studying brain injuries with Kurt Goldstein, a neurologist and psychiatrist.
 During World War I she was a Major in the German Army and ran a clinic for brain-injured German soldiers.
 She worked under Kurt Goldstein, who was her most influential teacher and mentor.
 Her work led to a better understanding of the physiology and pathology of brain functions.
 She studied the soldiers' anxieties and panic issues and this knowledge was later applied to her work with her clients diagnosed with schizophrenia.
 She learned two important principles: the impact of brain trauma on healthy men and the adaptive capacity of the brain.
 She also studied neurology and dementia praecox.

 Fromm-Reichmann continued to have an interest in psychiatry and discovered Freud's writings.
 Her approach to treatment emerged from her research with Kurt Goldstein.
 To further her psychotherapy skills, she pursued psychoanalytic training at the Berlin Institute.
 Her understanding of anxiety in soldiers helped her understand schizophrenia later and was the "hallmark of her life's work".
 She used "whatever worked with each individual" and relied "on the patients own inherent capacity for healing to guide the treatment".
 She also recognized the role of trauma in mental illness and started to understand the dynamics of the therapeutic relationship.

 Following World War I, she worked in a sanitarium near Dresden, was a visiting physician at a psychiatric clinic in 1923, and established a small private psychoanalytic sanitarium in 1924 in Heidelberg that combined therapy with Jewish dietary rules and Sabbath observance, jokingly referred to as the "Thorapeutikum" (it later closed in 1928).
 She and her husband helped found the Frankfurt Chapter of the German Psychoanalytic Society and established the Psychoanalytic Training Institute of Southwestern Germany.